Officials: At least 2 die after planes collide in California

 There were two people aboard a twin-engine Cessna 340 and only the pilot aboard a single-engine Cessna 152 during the crash, according to the Federal Aviation Administration.
 Officials say multiple fatalities were reported but it was not immediately clear whether anyone survived.

 The pilots were on their final approaches to the airport when the collision occurred, the FAA said in a statement.
-The FAA and the National Transportation Safety Board are investigating the crash.
+The FAA and the National Transportation Safety Board, which did not immediately have additional details, are investigating the crash.

 No one on the ground was injured.